isomerpages/moe-sembawangsec/_helpful-links/For Parents/Sexuality Education.md

 <li>
 <p>Parents who wish to opt their children out of the <strong>Sexuality Education lessons </strong>need
 to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also available here.
-The completed form is to be submitted by 12/02/2026
+This form will be communicated to parents at the start of the year and is also available <a href="/files/Annex_A.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 12/02/2026.
 <br>
 </p>
 </li>
 <li>
 <p>Parents who wish to opt their children out of the <strong><em>eTeens</em></strong>  <strong>programme</strong> need
 to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also available here.
-The completed form is to be submitted by 12/02/2026
+This form will be communicated to parents at the start of the year and is also available <a href="/files/Annex_B.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 12/02/2026.
 <br>
 </p>
 </li>